RadheTians/Compiler-Design-Tool-In-Java/README.md

 2. Import the project directory on eclipse IDE

-3. And click on run button.
+3. And run window.java file from src/doc directory.

 # How to Use